tp8888/Azure-Honeynet/README.md

 * **Hardware Breakout:** The sequence `enable -> system -> shell` is the exact command path required to break out of the restricted command-line interface (CLI) of specific enterprise routers (e.g., Cisco, MikroTik) and drop into the underlying root shell.
 * **Malware Delivery:** Once the shell is assumed active, the bot uses `wget` to pull down an executable payload, modifies the permissions, and attempts to run it.

+### 5. The "Blind" Web Scanner (Protocol Confusion)
+Not all attacks are targeted; many are spray-and-pray vulnerability scanners that do not verify the underlying service running on a port.

+**Raw Log Capture:**
+`Username: GET / HTTP/1.1`
+`Password: Host: 20.48.229.199:23`
+`User-Agent: visionheight.com/scan Mozilla/5.0...`

+**Forensic Breakdown:**
+* **Protocol Collision:** This bot is a blind web scanner looking for vulnerable HTTP/HTTPS services.
+It blindly threw a standard web browser request (`HTTP GET`) at Port 22.
+* **Sensor Interpretation:** Because Cowrie is simulating an SSH server, it does not understand HTTP.
+It simply parsed the first incoming string as the "username" and the second string as the "password," cleanly demonstrating how automated scanners create noisy, malformed logs when hitting unexpected protocols.

 ### Threat Intelligence Takeaway
 This multi-actor analysis illustrates that relying solely on strong passwords is insufficient.
-Modern cloud assets face simultaneous threats from cryptominers, data brokers, and IoT botnets.
+Modern cloud assets face simultaneous threats from cryptominers, data brokers, IoT botnets, and blind web scanners.
 Effective defense requires Defense-in-Depth, including strict network segmentation, File Integrity Monitoring (FIM), and behavioral alerting.